yuvraj-verma01/SmartExtractor/README.md

-# Lease extractor by Yuvraj Verma
+# SmartExtractor by Yuvraj Verma

 Local-only application that productizes the existing lease extraction pipeline.
 It runs the original scripts, stores every job on disk, and enforces a full human review before any export.